yogsototh/Scratch/content/html/en/blog/2010-02-15-All-but-something-regexp.md

 title: All but something regexp
 multiTitle:
     fr: Expression Régulière pour "Tout sauf un mot"
-    en: All but a word regexp
+    en: Pragmatic Regular Expression Exclude
 multiDescription:
     fr: pas de description.
-    en: no description.
+    en: Sometimes you want to exclude some string with an existing regular expression.
+Here are some examples on how you could achieved that when it is possible (it is not always the case).
 tags:
   - regexp

 -----

-Sometimes you can not simply write:
+Sometimes you cannot simply write:

 <div><code class="ruby">
 if str.match(regexp) and